allfed/Historical-Food-Shocks/README.md

 Historical-Food-Shocks analyzes the frequency and magnitude of food production shocks at the country level.
 This project aims to demonstrate that food production shocks meeting the Global Catastrophic Food Failure (GCFF) threshold of 5% occur regularly at national scales, suggesting that global-scale events of similar magnitude are plausible and require preparation.

-The analysis uses data from the Food and Agriculture Organization of the United Nations (FAO) to estimate how much each year's yield deviates from expected trends, focusing on major crops (corn, rice, wheat, and soy) that account for approximately two-thirds of global calorie production.
+The analysis uses data from the Food and Agriculture Organization of the United Nations (FAO) to estimate how much each year's yield deviates from expected trends, focusing on major crops that account for approximately two-thirds of global calorie production.

 By visualizing historical shock patterns through choropleth maps, this project grounds future catastrophic food security risks in historical data, challenging the perception that GCFF-scale events are merely theoretical.